English Tea Store Tea Header

 Lots of healthy benefits in them thar tea leaves?

-By some estimates there may be as many as 2.5 million people who have MRSA in their nasal passages.
-The recent studies were carried out by researchers at the Medical University of South Carolina in Charleston, who found that people who drank hot tea were about half as likely to experience this problem as people who did not.
+Estimates suggest that millions of people may carry MRSA in their nasal passages.
+In studies conducted by researchers at the Medical University of South Carolina, individuals who regularly consumed hot tea were found to be about half as likely to have MRSA compared to those who did not.

-The author of the study, Eric Matheson, said that “Certain compounds in tea or tea-based extracts may have antimicrobial properties that can possibly destabilize and weaken this superbug.”
-He cautioned that these effects have only been observed with when the tea is consumed hot, as the compounds are more soluble at higher temperatures and may even be destroyed when chilled.
+According to the study’s author, Eric Matheson, certain compounds in tea may help weaken or destabilize the bacteria.
+However, he noted that these effects appear to depend on the tea being consumed hot, as the active compounds are more soluble at higher temperatures and may be diminished when the beverage is chilled.

 2 responses to “Fighting MRSA with Tea?”